MSc soil mechanics

 The full-time programme is taken over 12 months, with a single entry point per year at the beginning of October, part-time is available on a Term Release part-time basis only.

-The 5 Soil Mechanics MSc courses share approximately 80% of the curriculum (core modules see side column), while the remaining 20% allow specialisation in the areas of Advanced Soil Mechanics, Engineering Seismology, Environmental Geotechnics, Sustainable Development and Business Management.
+The 4 Soil Mechanics MSc courses share approximately 80% of the curriculum (core modules see side column), while the remaining 20% allow specialisation in the areas of Advanced Soil Mechanics, Engineering Seismology, Environmental Geotechnics and Business Management.

-Distinctive features of this programme include strong links with industry, emphasis on field-work, laboratory testing using state-of-the-art facilities and numerical analysis using in-house state-of-the-art software, integration of teaching with the sister course in Engineering Geology, and teaching by leading experts in the field of Soil Mechanics.
+Distinctive features of this programme include strong links with industry, emphasis on field-work, laboratory testing using state-of-the-art facilities and numerical analysis using in-house state-of-the-art software, and teaching by leading experts in the field of Soil Mechanics.

 The course comprises two terms of lectures, tutorials, laboratory classes and individual coursework assignments and one term devoted to a research dissertation.
 The lab classes offer first-hand experience of experimental soil mechanics in our modern, purpose-built teaching laboratories.

-The programme also includes 3 field trips; 2 weekends in the Autumn term to investigate the engineering geology and geotechnical issues in two distinct areas of the UK and a one-week study tour in the beginning of the Summer term visiting several geotechnical and geological projects in Southern Europe.
+The programme also includes three field trips; one weekend in each of the Autumn and Spring terms to investigate the engineering geology and geotechnical issues in two distinct areas of the UK and a one-week study tour in the beginning of the Summer term visiting several geotechnical and geological projects in Southern Europe.
 A year comprises two separate periods.
 The first includes lectures, tutorials and individual coursework assignments, the second consisting of a research dissertation.
 The dissertation may be undertaken at College or in collaboration with industry.
 Other projects have involved a period of data collection or field study abroad.
 The combined cost of these trips will not exceed £1,000.
-For more information please download our short printable flyer (pdf).
+For more information please download our short MSc Geotechnics flyer (pdf).

 Assessments include individual and group courseworks; laboratory and fieldwork projects; presentations to industry; written and oral examinations and a research dissertation.
 To complete the requirements of the degree, all assessments must be undertaken to the appropriate level.
 Successful candidates will be awarded the MSc degree of Imperial College London and the Diploma of Imperial College (DIC).